TheNextLvl-net/core/README.md

 downloader API to streamline file retrieval from remote sources.
 Lastly, it includes a<br/>
 string utility API with functions for generating random strings, checking for<br/>
 palindromes, and converting integers to Roman numerals.

+## core-nbt

+The **core-nbt** module introduces a robust and efficient API for working with NBT (Named<br/>
+Binary Tag) data in Java applications.
+NBT is a binary serialization format used in Minecraft<br/>
+to store structured data, such as items, entities, and tile entities.
+With the core-nbt module,<br/>
+you can seamlessly read and write NBT data, manipulate its contents, and integrate it into<br/>
+your projects.

 ## Installation